Razer1724/docs_updated/assets/RVC/Resources/Datasets.md

 - The dataset can be just a single audio file or it can be split into multiple files to help prevent mode collapses.

-- Variety in you audio is also important because without it RVC lacks the ability to generate diverse audio.
+- Variety in your audio is also important because without it RVC lacks the ability to generate diverse audio.
 ***
 ###### ‎
 :::content-center